-Your locomotive is equipped with two neoprene rubber traction tires on each power truck.
+Your locomotive is equipped with four neoprene rubber traction tires (two on each power truck).
 While these tires are extremely durable and long-lasting there may arise a time where they will need to be replaced.
-Should this occur, you will need to remove the trucks and truck sides on the truck block from the chassis in order to slip the new tire over the grooved drive wheel.
-We suggest you follow the disassembly instructions found in the Lubrication section on the preceding pages to dissemble the chassis and truck blocks from the body.
+Should this occur, you will need to remove the trucks from the chassis in order to slip the new tire over the grooved drive wheel.
+Follow the lubrication instructions on the previous pages for removing the trucks from the chassis.
+Once the trucks have been removed, you will need to remove the trucksides in order to gain free access to the wheels and the rubber traction tire grooves.